pkic/pkimm/categories/key-management/_index.md

 - Signed naming protocol of personnel to role(s)
 - Roles and responsibilities matrix (that may be used to cross-check if there are any conflicting roles)
 - Validation of required knowledge and skills
-- Review according the key management policy
+- Review according to the key management policy

 #### References